dtinblack/dtinblack.github.io/_posts/2017-06-26-more-to-innovation.md

 ---
 layout: post
 title: More To Innovation Than "ah-hah !"
-description: "Insights into the innovation process"
+description: "Simple technique to improve the innovation process"
 modified: 2017-06-26
 tags: [products, innovation, analysis]
 ---